 Marigolds (Calendula) planted around the base of cabbage plants is an effective companion planting trick.
 Marigolds are an attractive garden edging, and they’re most effective in repelling pests, such as aphids and cabbage moths, that love to feed on tender, young cabbage.
 Onions, beets, and celery are also helpful companion plants for cabbage.
 They enhance the flavor of cabbage plants and repelling insects that can spoil the crop.

 Types Of Cabbage

 Popular Types of Cabbage

-Cabbage is divided into two groups: hard-heading and loose heading.
+The cabbage family is divided into two groups: hard-heading and loose heading.
 Most varieties of cabbage exhibit a firm round head, while others have a flattened or pointed head.
 There are many different types of cabbage in various shades of white, green, purple, and red, all of which are flavorful and fine sources of vitamins and fiber.

 The majority of cabbage varieties have smooth, firm leaves.
-However, the Savoy types like Savoy Queen and Savoy King have leaves with a crinkly texture, and contain higher amounts of iron.
+However, the Savoy types like Savoy Queen and Savoy King have leaves with a crinkly texture and contain higher amounts of iron.
 Napa cabbage is pale green and grows an elongated head and delicately crinkled leaves.

 Asian cabbage varieties include Bok Choy, China Express, Joi Choi, China Flash, Monument, and Mei Qing Choy.

 Colorful ornamental cabbage, which you can also use as an edging plant in flowerbeds, is also edible.